 The flipped classroom is another form of blended learning where a student is first exposed to new material outside of class, usually in the form of an online presentation.
 When the student attends class in a brick-and-mortar setting, the class time is used to apply the material in the form of problem-solving and discussion.

-Whether you’re looking to implement hybrid learning into your pedagogy or are interested in flipping your classroom, video plays a critical role.
+Whether you’re looking to implement hybrid learning into your pedagogy or are interested specifically in flipping your classroom, video plays a critical role.
+To learn more about how Panopto’s lecture capture and video learning platform can help you with your blended learning goals, complete the form below.